Bahaa13v/Arch/README.md

 # Arch
-My setup for arch that you probably won't like
+My setup for arch that you probably won't like and only work with me if any existing human wanted to use it then you gotta edit it